evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+The  climate system supports different temperatures in three zones for the driver, passenger, and backseat. interior.hvac.heatpump

 ## Comfort